Optimizing Large Language Models: Metrics, Energy Efficiency, and Case Study Insights

 \subsection{Practical impact}

 The demonstrated reduction in carbon emissions through optimization techniques such as quantization and local inference holds significant value for industries aiming to enhance sustainability.
-With models achieving up to 45\% reductions in energy consumption, this work directly aligns with corporate environmental, social, and governance (ESG) goals by lowering operational costs and carbon footprints.
+With models achieving up to 55\% reductions in energy consumption, this work directly aligns with corporate environmental, social, and governance (ESG) goals by lowering operational costs and carbon footprints.
 These techniques enable the deployment of AI models on edge devices and in resource-constrained environments, expanding their applicability to sectors like IoT, healthcare, and autonomous systems.
 Industries can leverage this work to build greener AI solutions, reduce reliance on cloud computing, and improve real-time processing capabilities, all while contributing to broader sustainability initiatives.
 An additional area for exploration is whether the proposed framework could be extended to support dynamic scheduling based on real-time carbon intensity data.
 Such integration would allow organizations to further minimize emissions by aligning inference workloads with periods of lower grid carbon intensity, thereby enhancing the environmental benefits of optimized AI deployment.